 The Classroom Technologies is a collection of tools designed to help instructors promote collaboration and enhance learning goals in the classroom.

 The Digital Toolkit is a collection of self-help guides, tutorials, and resources geared to help students and faculty.
 The Digital Toolkit covers instructional technologies available at Pace.

 An ePortfolio is an online collection allowing you to showcase coursework, projects, internships, extracurricular, and experiences.
 Your ePortfolio is also a place to track all of your Pace Path progress.

 ITS frequently organizes Events and Workshops open to students and faculty.
 Learn more about them here.

 Did you know that ITS provides instructor-led training for faculty and staff at Pace?
 Visit the IT Training page to explore topics and register for a course.

-Lynda.com is an online education company offering thousands of video courses in software, creative, and business skills.
-Faculty can use videos and playlists as part of their course materials and post them in Blackboard.
-All Pace faculty, students, and staff have free access to Lynda.com from any desktop or mobile device.
+LinkedIn Learning is an online education company offering thousands of video courses in software, creative, and business skills.
+Faculty can use videos and playlists as part of their course materials.
+All Pace faculty, students, and staff have free access to LinkedIn Learning from any desktop or mobile device.

 School of Education Resources

 The School of Education Resources page offers information and documentation with a focus on the School of Education and Educational Technology as well as some additional technology available to faculty, staff and our students.

 The Seidenberg School of Computer Science and Information Systems documentation site includes useful documentation for students seeking to take advantage of resources provided by the program.